zen-mod/ZEN/docs/development/coding_guidelines.md

 Example: `zen_component_variableName`

-_For ZEN this is done automatically through the usage of the `GVAR` macro family._
+_For ZEN this is done automatically through the use of the `GVAR` macro family._

 #### 1.1.3 Function Naming